cs1302uga/cs1302-api-app/README.md

 ## Project Description

-Your goal is to implement, from scratch, an application that automates the process of connecting two different RESTful JSON APIs for a single purpose.
-In other words, your project must combine two or more external APIs so that your users don't need to utilize multiple services themselves to get the information or content that they want.
-Your app needs to do more than just download and display responses from the external APIs, it needs to combine the responses in some meaningful way.
-Combining responses means that the response from one API should be used (at least in part) to query the second API (see below for more details).
+Your goal is to implement, from scratch, an application that automates the process of querying two different RESTful JSON APIs using JavaFX, custom components, HTTP requests, and JSON parsing.
+In other words, your app will showcase each RESTful JSON API by providing a way to let users interact with them without having write the code to send the API requests (i.e., the HTTP requests to each API) themselves.
+Your app needs to do more than just download and display responses from the external APIs, it needs to include and incorporate at least two custom components for each API: i) one for gathering the user input that will be used as part of the HTTP request to the API; and ii) one for showing the response in a "visual" way (more on that later).
+You are allowed and encouraged to include additional custom components, but having them is not strictly required.
+The APIs can be related so long as they meet other requirements (see below for more details).

-Additionally, you must use Java 17, JavaFX, GSON, and the HTTP classes/interfaces discussed in the book.
+Additionally, you must use Java 17, JavaFX, custom components strategy, GSON, and the HTTP classes/interfaces discussed in the book.

 -   Many services provide **free access** to their RESTful JSON APIs -- a RESTful JSON API is one that you can access with an HTTP client (like `java.net.http.HttpClient`) and parse with a JSON library like Gson.
 For this project, you may only use RESTful JSON APIs and no other kinds of APIs.

     You can find hundreds of APIs on the web; however, for this project, you must pick your APIs from this list:

     * https://github.com/public-apis-dev/public-apis

 	Please note that the list above is a public resource and that not every API listed has been tested by the instructional staff nor guaranteed to be safe for work.
 All of the APIs in the list should, however, offer full, free access or at least a free access tier and do not depend on the purchase of a device/service before a request can be made.

 	Please make sure you only use APIs that are safe for work and adhere to the *Non-Discrimination and Anti-Harassment Policy* mentioned later in the project's requirements.

--   You **must** choose your APIs according to the following guidelines.
+-   You **must** choose your APIs and setup your custom components according to the following guidelines.
 Failure to do so may have a negative impact on your project grade:

-    1.  **You are required to integrate two or more RESTful JSON APIs from the "public-apis" list above in your final project submission.**
+    1.  **You are required to showcase two RESTful JSON APIs from the "public-apis" list above in your final project submission.**

-        <a id="api-questions-1"></a>For each API, you need to be able to answer **yes** to the
+        <a id="api-questions-1"></a>For each API, you need to be able
-        following questions:
+        to answer **yes** to the following questions:

-        -   Does the API method that you are trying to call have a URI associated with it that can be adjusted (e.g., by changing parts of the URI or by setting an HTTP header) to make a request?
+        -   Does the API method that you are trying to call have a way to adjust the request (e.g., by changing parts of the URI, by setting an HTTP header, or by using a POST request) to make a request?

         -   Does the API method that you are trying to call return a JSON-formatted response?

+        -   Does your app directly access the API using an HTTP request (in the same way described in the textbook).
+You should be using the URI provided by the API itself - not using a third-party service such as Rapid API (or similar) for access.

 		**NOTE:** The APIs that you pick must NOT require "OAuth" for authentication (for each API on the "public-apis" site, there is a column indicating if OAuth is required).
 It is okay if an API key is required, and we even include an example that demonstrates how to make a request involving an API key in the appendix.
 If you use an API that requires an API key, then it is your responsibility to make sure you familiarize yourself with any restrictions associated with the API key. **We also strongly encourage you to NOT pick an API that requires you to pay for an API key.**

-    3.  **Your app must integrate the two APIs in a meaningful way.**
+    2. **Your app must showcase two RESTful JSON APIs using custom components in a "visual" way.**

-        <a id="api-questions-2"></a>For each API, you need to be able to answer **yes** to the
+       <a id="api-questions-2"></a>For each API, you need to be able
-        following questions:
+       to answer **yes** to the following questions:

-        -   Is user input used to adjust your first API request?
-Either a value typed in or a selection made by the user must be sent to the API server as part of the request.
-Note: user input must be a value/selection.
+       - Does your app provide a custom component that includes the necessary nodes to permit the user input that will be used to adjust the API requests?
+This can be can be a small set of values typed in, selections made by the user, or combinations thereof that must be directly used to adjust the API request.
+Note: each user input must be a value/selection.
 Having the user press a button to start the process is not sufficient.
-        -   Is some part (or all) of the JSON response to your first API request used to adjust your second API request?
-The response can be modified by your application before being sent to the second API.
-The input used for the second API (i.e., the information used to adjust the request) must be different from the input used for the first API -- the inputs can share something in common, but they cannot be the same.
-        -   Does the JSON response to the second API request provide you with one or more pieces of information that are NOT included in the response from your first API request?
-        -   Do I absolutely need both of the APIs that I am using or could the process be completed using a single API?
-In other words, both APIs must play an important role in the overall process that is automated by your app.
-        -   Does my app directly access all APIs used in the project?
-You should be using the URI provided by the API itself - not using a third-party service such as Rapid API (or similar) for access.
-        -   Do both of my APIs return a JSON response?
+You can can have a button, but it cannot be the only form of input.

+       - Is some part (or all) of the JSON response displayed to the user using a custom component in a "visual" way?
+Here is what the instructors do NOT want to see: show the response as a giant string using one or more text fields, text areas, text flows, labels, etc. Here is what the instructors DO want to
+         see: any text from the response that is shown to the user should be organized using labels and parent nodes (e.g., ``HBox``, ``VBox``, etc.), and images should be displayed using ``Image`` objects via ``ImageView`` nodes when approrpiate.

-        **Additional Notes:** There are some additional things that you should consider that are not explicitly stated in the project
+    3. **Additional Notes:** There are some additional things that you should consider that are not explicitly stated in the project description:

-        description:
+       1. **It must be clear to users wich API they are querying and viewing the response for at any given point in time.** Your app may show both APIs at the same time (so long as your app does not exceed any size requirements mentioned elsewhere) or let the user switch between APIs (without having to restart your app).

-        1.  **The users of your app must not be required to provide their own credentials to any service in order for it to function (e.g., a username, password, or API key).** Your app may incorporate *your* API keys, if needed, as described in the appendix of the project description.
+       2. **The users of your app must not be required to provide their own credentials to any service in order for it to function (e.g., a username, password, or API key).** Your app may incorporate *your* API keys, if needed, as described in the appendix of the project description.

-        2.  **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (e.g., number of calls per second, per day, or in total).
+       3. **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (e.g., number of calls per second, per day, or in total).
 Please take precautions when using such APIs in your project so that we can grade it.
 There is no way for us to specify the exact number of times that we will run your app when grading it.
 If your app exceeds any rate limits while grading, then we will be unable to evaluate it.

        **SUGGESTION:** To reduce the risk that you will exceed a rate limit, you are encouraged to write code to let your app keep track of the number of API requests that it has made over different periods of time and use that information to programmatically delay subsequent calls.
 For example, if your app includes a button that triggers multiple API requests, then should consider disabling the button while those requests are being made AND for some sensible extra amount of time after the completion of those requests to reduce the rate of request made by your app -- the exact amount of extra time will depend on the number of API requests your app makes as well as the rate limits imposed by the APIs.
 If your app needs to make more calls than it is allowed to make due to an API rate limit, then you may be able to introduce delays between requests to lower your app's request rate.
 Any extra waiting or intentional delays introduced by your app to deal with rate limits must be communicated to the user (e.g., you can adjust a label to say something like "intentionally waiting to deal with rate limits" whenever your program does either of these two things).

         **FURTHER READING:** We have included some additional information [here](APPENDIX_API.md#checking-for-rate-limits) regarding how to